Gleyber Torres Player Props: Yankees vs. Twins

 Gleyber Torres At The Plate

-- Torres has 13 hits and an OBP of .480, both of which lead New York hitters this season.
+- Torres has 13 hits this season and a team-best OBP of .444.

-- Among the qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks fifth and he is 23rd in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 53rd, his on-base percentage ranks 14th, and he is 47th in the league in slugging.

-- In 13 games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of 14 games played this season, and in 3.7% of his plate appearances.

-- In three games this season (23.1%), Torres has picked up an RBI, and in three of those games (23.1%) he had two or more.
+- In 21.4% of his games this season, Torres has picked up at least one RBI.
+In three of those games (21.4%) he recorded more than one RBI.

-- In seven games this season (53.8%), he has scored, including multiple runs twice.
+- In seven games this year (50.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.